Oakamoore/keywords/README.md

 [![Catch2](https://img.shields.io/badge/Catch2-3.6.0-orange)](https://github.com/catchorg/Catch2/tree/devel)

 By default, tests are disabled in native builds (*and unavailable in WebAssembly builds*).
-To build them alongside the program append `-D ENABLE_TESTING=0` to the above build configuration command.
+To build them alongside the program append `-D ENABLE_TESTING=1` to the above build configuration command.

-Once the project is built (with testing enabled in the build configuration), navigate to `keywords/build/tests/`, locate the testing executable, then run the tests using:
+Once the project is built navigate to `keywords/build/tests/`, locate the testing executable, then run the tests using:

 ```shell
 ./keywords-tests